Updated for tax year 2023.

 - There are several reasons you may not have received your state tax refund including:

-- You got taken advantage of by a tax scammer — if the IRS needs to contact you, they will almost always do so by mail.
+- You were a victim of tax identity theft by a tax scammer.
+Remember, if the IRS needs to contact you, they will almost always do so by mail.
 If you receive a phone call or email from someone claiming to be the IRS, don’t give them your information, as it could be a scammer trying to steal your tax refund.

-- Additionally, some states do not have a state individual income tax, so it’s not necessary to file a state tax return.
-These states include Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming (New Hampshire also does not tax individual wages, but it does tax interest and dividend income).
+- Additionally, some states do not have a state individual income tax, so it’s not necessary to file a state tax return: Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming.
+New Hampshire also does not tax individual wages, but it does tax interest and dividend income.

 - There are several reasons you may not have received your state tax refund including: